izuna385/Entity-Linking-Recent-Trends/README.md

   * Adding a binary prediction task classifying whether entity is replaced or not, they trained the language model.
 For their purpose of checking whether LM itself contains knowledge, they evaluated model with Zero-Shot Fact Completion using Wikidata triplets.

+* K-Adapter: Infusing Knowledge into Pre-Trained Models with Adapters [[paper](https://arxiv.org/abs/2002.01808)]

+  * Previous LM models with knowledge injected learn knowledge during training and fail to continual learning.
+With adapter module which is proposed, they show entire model including adapter captures richer factual and commonsense knowledge than previous models, like RoBERTa.

 ---

 # Trends(~EMNLP'19, CoNLL'19, ICLR'19)